Correll Files

 • 29 Oct 2024 12:20 PM | Jim Correll (Administrator)

-One of the first things many small business owners say they need is more marketing or help with marketing.
+Update/Context: One of the first things many small business owners say they need is more marketing or help with marketing.
 For most, better marketing promises to be the key for more sales, hence better profits, and a more successful business.
 Yet for many businesses, whether new and small or older and bigger, more marketing may not really be what they need; right now.

 Have you ever gone to a restaurant’s grand opening only to be greatly disappointed with the overall experience?
 Many times, a well-meaning manager or owner, of a restaurant or other type of business, will go to great lengths to market a grand opening that corresponds closely to the opening day of the business.
 The marketing efforts include press releases, advertising, email blasts by the local Chamber and, of course, a big effort to spread the word on social media.
 The big event comes, and employees are overwhelmed by the crowds that result from the marketing efforts.
 The crowd of customers is disappointed as the business fails to meet, let alone exceed their expectations.
 A great marketing effort at this time, may result in three to five times as many people being disappointed as compared to a “soft” grand opening without all the buzz and fanfare.
 Future marketing efforts must be three to five times bigger and more expensive, to attract all those customers disappointed by the initial grand opening effort.